WesleyHsieh0806/SS-PRL/Readme.md

-# Self-Supervised Pyramid Representation Learning <br>for Multi-Label Visual Analysis
+# Self-Supervised Pyramid Representation Learning <br>for Multi-Label Visual Analysis and Beyond

    This repository provides the official Pytorch implementation of pretraining and downstream evaluations for **SS-PRL**.